Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 Where a taxpayer fails to declare the correct income in their income return, Oman’s Secretary-General of Taxation may impose a fine of between 1% and 25% of the difference between the tax value of the taxpayer's actual taxable income and the tax value as per the return submitted.

-Anti-competitive practices in Oman are regulated by the Competition Law RD 67/2014 (as amended – the Competition Law).
+Anti-competitive practices in Oman are regulated by the Competition Law RD 67/2014 (as amended – the Competition Law) and its executive regulations.

-Any person who intends to take any action that will result in an “economic concentration” must submit a written application to the Protection of Competition and Prevention of Monopoly Centre (the Competition Authority).
-The Competition Authority was formed in 2018 pursuant to an amendment to the Competition Law.
+Any person who intends to take any action that will result in an “economic concentration” must submit a written application to the MOCIIP.

 An “economic concentration” is defined in the Competition Law as “any act that results in the transfer of the ownership of all or part of the assets, shares, stocks, use, rights or obligations of one person to another person or establishing consortiums or amalgamations or combining two or more managements under one joint management, which is likely to cause a person or a group of persons directly or indirectly to be in a dominant position.”
 Joint ventures are therefore potentially caught by this definition.

-Any action that would lead to an economic concentration resulting in the acquisition of more than 50% of the market concerned may not be approved by the Competition Authority, which has discretion to approve or reject applications falling below this 50% threshold.
+Any action that would lead to an economic concentration resulting in the acquisition of more than 50% of the market concerned may not be approved by the MOCIIP, which has discretion to approve or reject applications falling below this 50% threshold.

-The scope of the Competition Law is broad and applies to all activities of production, commerce, services and any other economic or commercial activities practised in Oman, and to any economic or commercial activities performed outside Oman, which would have consequential effects inside Oman.
+The scope of the Competition Law is broad and applies to all activities of production, commerce, services and any other economic or commercial activities practised in Oman, and to any economic or commercial activities performed outside Oman that would have consequential effects inside Oman.

 The Competition Law also regulates the abuse of IP rights, where this would have an adverse effect on competition.
 It does contain limited exemptions, however, including for public utility companies and certain R&D activities.

-The Competition Authority will examine any application for clearance of an economic concentration (see 6.1 Merger Control Notification) and issue a decision within 90 days (and will be deemed to have approved the application if it does not respond within such timeframe).
+The MOCIIP will examine any application for clearance of an economic concentration (see 6.1 Merger Control Notification) and issue a decision within 90 days (and will be deemed to have approved the application if it does not respond within such timeframe).

 The Competition Law provides that any agreement, arrangement or practice (whether concluded inside or outside Oman) that has the object of preventing, limiting or weakening the competition is prohibited.